-For many brands, it’s easy to overlook the first-mile delivery process (when purchased inventory is in transit), but it’s an important part of ecommerce operations as it ensures new inventory arrives at the right place at the right time.
+For many brands, it’s easy to overlook the first-mile delivery and drayage process (when purchased inventory is in transit), but it’s an important part of ecommerce operations as it ensures new inventory arrives at the right place at the right time.

 Known as pipeline inventory, inventory in transit should be tracked alongside physical inventory on hand to provide a holistic view of how much inventory is tied up in capital versus how much inventory is readily available to sell.